+Available protective clothing includes gloves, coveralls, hoods, and booties.
 The University does not take credit for the use of respiratory protection in considering occupancy times in air contaminated environments; a respirator fitting program is not in place.
-In the event of emergency, however, respiratory protection in the form of half-face respirators with either HEPA or charcoal filters are available to reduce the consequences of possible exposure.
-Two respirators in the emergency supply closet.

 7.6.2 Dosimetry